rkmanga/Technical-Writing-Portfolio/README.md

 Thanks for checking-out my technical writing portfolio.

-This repo showcases a variety of technical content I have authored over the past 8 years and (hopefully) highlights skills in:
+Showcased here is a variety of technical content I have authored over the past 8 years and (hopefully) highlights skills in:

 - Scoping and creating technical content.
 - Developing information architecture strategies.